MMynampati/overview/README.md

    - Ensure your `.env` file exists and contains the correct API key
    - Check that the environment variable is properly set

-2. **"No manual pages configured"**
+2. **"Sitemap URL not configured"**
-   - Add your manual page URLs to the `MANUAL_PAGES` environment variable
+   - Add your sitemap URL to the `SITEMAP_URL` environment variable
-   - Ensure URLs are comma-separated and accessible
+   - Ensure the sitemap is accessible from your network

-3. **"Error scraping pages"**
+3. **"Error accessing sitemap"**
-   - Check that the URLs are accessible from your network
+   - Check that the sitemap URL is accessible from your network
-   - Some pages may require authentication or have anti-bot measures
+   - Verify the sitemap follows the standard XML format

+4. **"No content extracted from pages"**
+   - The application targets specific CSS classes for content extraction
+   - Check that your documentation uses the expected HTML structure

-4. **Docker build fails**
+5. **Docker build fails**
    - Ensure Docker and Docker Compose are installed
    - Check that all files are present in the repository

-5. **Conda environment issues**
+6. **Conda environment issues**
    - Try updating conda: `conda update conda`
    - Remove and recreate environment: `conda env remove -n manual-search && conda env create -f environment.yml`

 ### Performance Tips

-- Limit the number of manual pages for faster indexing
+- The ingestion process may take time depending on the number of pages
 - Use the re-index feature sparingly
 - Consider using a more powerful model for better responses